tito-arch/BABC-2/content/posts/what-s-app-new-features-2022.md

 +++
+categories = ["App updates"]
 date = 2022-11-23T21:00:00Z
-image = ""
-tags = ["Meta", "Whatsapp", "App updates"] title = "What's App new features 2022"
+description = "Communities on WhatsApp enables people to bring together separate groups under one umbrella with a structure that works for them." image = "" tags = ["Meta", "Whatsapp", "App updates"] title = "What's App new features 2022"